Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Rogue

 Rogues are theoretically powerful assassins or skilled thieves.
-In Baldur’s Gate 3, however, it is difficult to get into a situation where you can play that out.
-With luck, you can take out individual opponents instantly and bypass or significantly ease challenging fights.
+In Baldur’s Gate 3, however, it’s hard to get into a situation where you can take advantage of that.
+If luck is on your side, you can take out single opponents immediately and bypass or significantly ease difficult fights.
 Astarion is a rogue.
 The possible specializations are:

 B-Tier: Ranger